infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **table_name : str(not empty)**
 name of the table to be created
 - **columns_definition : dict[str, str]**
 A dict object whose key value pair indicates name of the column and its datatype.
-Espcially, a vector column should be declared as *"vector, \<dimision>\, \<datatype>\"*
+Especially, a vector column should be declared as *"vector, \<dimision>\, \<datatype>\"*
 `note: ordinary datatype can be int8/int16/int32/int64/int128/`
 - **confilict_type : ConflictType**
 emun type which could be *Error* or *Ignore*, defined in *infinity.common*